 Based on this analysis as well as my personal experience, I believe now more than ever that data must play an integral part in any solution to the wage gap.

 Data has become prevalent in almost every industry and business function, from security to finance to customer engagement, commerce and logistics to mobile to communications.
 What’s interesting is that despite this wide embrace of all things data, decisions around compensation are still largely based on subjective processes that can be negatively influenced by bias, unconscious or otherwise.
 That is exactly why data needs to be integrated into every company’s compensation model.

 A data-based approach to compensation, meaning a pay model that is based on key findings around market worth and skill set, clarifies the market and internal value for each job.
 It quantifies compensation costs, validates compensation strategy, and ensures pay equity.
 Companies can have a data-based approach to compensation by implementing a pay structure that includes a compensation philosophy and strategy, pay ranges, and adjusted pay grades that are in internal alignment.
 For individual women, a data-based approach to compensation is the key to education and information that women need to negotiate effectively.
 For companies, it provides a benchmark and level of transparency that otherwise isn’t available.
-A data-based approach to compensation clarifies the market and internal value for each job.

 Interestingly, research suggests that when you add transparency around salary data, it boosts productivity and the number of female job applicants.
 This in turn can increase your workforce retention and profitability.
 Take, for example, the restaurant business, where the traditional tipping model largely favors front-of-the-house staff and creates huge wage disparities across different parts of the restaurant.